Generating attraction image...

 Top 5 Facts

-- Duke University Chapel, completed in 1932, is a stunning example of Collegiate Gothic architecture, designed by the African American architect Julian Abele.
+- Duke University Chapel is an iconic example of Collegiate Gothic architecture, designed by the renowned African American architect Julian Abele and completed in 1932.

-- The Chapel's tower stands at 210 feet, making it one of the tallest university chapels in the world, and it houses a 50-bell carillon.
+- The chapel's tower stands at 210 feet tall, making it one of the tallest university chapels in the world, and it houses a 50-bell carillon that rings out across the campus.

-- The Chapel's interior features beautiful stained glass windows, depicting biblical scenes and figures, crafted by the Charles J. Connick Associates of Boston.
+- Inside, the chapel features a stunning array of stained glass windows, with 77 windows depicting biblical scenes and figures, crafted by the Charles J. Connick Associates of Boston.

-- Duke University Chapel serves as a central place for worship, reflection, and community events, welcoming people of all faiths and backgrounds.
+- Duke University Chapel serves as a central place for worship, reflection, and community events, hosting a variety of religious services, weddings, and university ceremonies throughout the year.

 Loading attraction info